GoogleCloudPlatform/cloud-deploy-tutorials/README.md

 ## Overview

-This repository contains content and functionality to help you try out the Google Cloud Deploy service.
-Currently, this service is not intended for production workloads -— do not use it for any live applications.
+This repository contains code and configuration to help you try out the [Google Cloud Deploy](https://cloud.google.com/deploy) service.

+Please note that the content of this repository is for example use only.

 ## Getting Started